NicolasSiver/nodebb-plugin-ns-awards/README.md

 - Settings for CSS classes in topic view
 - Grant Award View: indicate that zero users are selected
 - Integration: add plugin hooks, so another plugins will be able to handle changes
+- ACP: Change list style for award item from bootstrap grid to flex